davejacobs/mint/README.md

 This configuration affects all users and will be put somewhere appropriate:

 - In Linux and on other FHS-compliant systems, this will be in /usr/share/mint
-- On Mac OS X, this is going to land somewhere unknown, possibly inside of /Library/Application Support/Mint or /usr/share/mint -- I haven't decided
+- On Mac OS X, this is going to land somewhere yet to be determined, possibly inside of /Library/Application Support/Mint or /usr/share/mint -- I haven't decided
 - On Windows, this will end up *(somewhere dumber than before)*

 These options give you the power to unify a directory or user or all users under a certain default layout and style.
 These options are all overridden via commandline options and only provide defaults so that you can save typing common commands. `mint` selects the most specific option possible, starting with the commandline, then checking local the config file, and finally moving to the user-wide and global config files.